graeme-lockley/jfixtures/README.md

 Includes all of the commands within the file test/connection.yaml off of the test resources directory into the current fixture.

 ### jdbc-connect

 Connects to a database using JDBC.

 #### Parameters:

-- driver: the class name of the JDBC driver that is to be used.
+- **driver**: the class name of the JDBC driver that is to be used.
 The JDBC driver will need to be included in the class path prior to this command.
-- url: the URL used to connect to the desired database using the above driver.
+- **url**: the URL used to connect to the desired database using the above driver.
-- username: an optional parameter that is used as the user name to the database connection.
+- **username**: an optional parameter that is used as the user name to the database connection.
 If this parameter is not supplied then an empty string is passed.
-- password: an optional parameter that is used as the password to the database connection.
+- **password**: an optional parameter that is used as the password to the database connection.
 If this parameter is not supplied then an empty string is passed.
-- autoclose: an optional parameter that, if set, will automatically close the database connection at the end of the completed fixture.
+- **autoclose**: an optional parameter that, if set, will automatically close the database connection at the end of the completed fixture.
 This parameter defaults to true.

 #### Example: